 - This trope is the central theme of Saltatio Mortis Willkommen in der Weihnachtszeit note , besides general consumerism.

 - The song "October Night" by Todd Chappelle complains about stores putting up Christmas decorations too early:

 October night, we should be carving pumpkinsInstead the stores have their Christmas displays

 - CD-ROM of Oxford Advanced Learner's Dictionary has a section called "Cultural Guide" and it has a short informative article about Christmas in Britain.
 One sentence really says it all: "Shops are decorated for Christmas from September and in the weeks before Christmas people do their Christmas shopping."

 - Gregg Easterbrook, espn.com NFL columnist, used to have a feature in his weekly Tuesday Morning Quarterback column called "Christmas Creep", where he would list real-life examples of this trope that he found or were submitted by his readers.
 It became SO common, however, that he abandoned it in favor of the Unified Field Theory of Creep, where he lists all non-Christmas versions of this.

-- Cracked's "4 Ways Companies Are Trying To Start Christmas Already", which mentions that some retailers had been putting out Christmas decorations since June.
-There is also mention of Black Friday and Cyber Monday sales starting in September for 2013 (The actual Black Friday 2013 falls on November 29).
+- "4 Ways Companies Are Trying To Start Christmas Already", which mentions that some retailers had been putting out Christmas decorations since June.
+There is also mention of 2013's Black Friday and Cyber Monday sales starting in September(The actual date of Black Friday that year was November 29).

 - WSFF-FM, a variety hits radio station in Roanoke, Virginia, refuses to play Christmas music in November or early December, citing this trope as a reason.
 They even state "Has everyone forgotten about Thanksgiving?"